-What Can a Handyman Do in Pittsford, VT?
+What Can a Handyman Do Without a License in Pittsford, VT?

 In Vermont, there is generally no state-issued “general contractor” or “handyman” license for typical residential repair/remodel work; instead, licensing is trade-specific (electrical, plumbing, HVAC/refrigeration, propane/natural gas) and permitting is handled locally.
 A handyman can usually perform non-licensed maintenance/repair work, but any work in regulated trades (or work that requires a local building permit) must meet Vermont’s licensing and permit rules regardless of job size.
 Pittsford is in Rutland County, and local zoning/building permits (and any local registration requirements) are the practical compliance gatekeepers.